The following problems may occur:

 See also:

-You can mark certain locations of the file to be able to jump to them quickly.
+You can mark certain locations of the file to be able to to them quickly.
 Text description of the location may help to find a desired location easily.

 First select a slot for the mark, then enter a description for the location.